elixirscript/elixirscript/CONTRIBUTING.md

 The ElixirScript tests can be run using `mix test`

-The JavaScript tests can be run using `gulp test`
+The JavaScript tests can be run using `npm test`

 Please make sure all tests pass after making changes.
 Also make sure to include tests for the changes you made.